dhruvdaftary/dhruvdaftary/README.md

     </p> -->
     <p align="center" style="font-size:22px;margin-top:0;border:none">
         <i>
-        ⚡️ If you Dare to Dream, Dare to Achieve. ⚡️
+        ⚡️ If you Dare to Dream, Dare to Achieve it. ⚡️
         </i>
     </p>